gamemanual0/gm0/source/docs/awards/award-types.rst

         Unfortunately, the line between the Connect and Motivate award can be vague, and judges may not differentiate which outreach falls under which award.
         Look at the section about differentiating connect and motivate for more advice on this.
         For both outreach awards, a Team Plan is required.
         Refer to the section about writing a team plan for advice.

         Official Game Manual Description
-            This judged award is given to the Team that most connects with their local science, technology, engineering and math (STEM) community.
+            This judged award is given to the Team that most connects with their local science, technology,
+            engineering, and math (STEM) community.
             A true FIRST team is more than a sum of its parts and recognizes that engaging their local STEM community plays an essential part in their success.
             The recipient of this award is recognized for helping the community understand FIRST, the FIRST Tech Challenge, and the Team itself.
             The Team that wins the Connect Award aggressively seeks and recruits engineers and explores the opportunities available in the world of engineering, science and technology.
             This Team has a clear Team plan and has identified steps to achieve their goals.